xxsunshinex97/exercise-repo/README.md

 # exercise-repo
+This project will contain...
-Repo made for exercise
+Repository made for exercises.
-We resolved the conflict!
+Edited again in master branch..